newrelic/open-source-tools/nerdpacks/oss-template/README.md

 ## Usage

 > Write one or two short paragraphs that describe what your Nerdpack does—and more importantly, why users should care.
 Avoid too much technical jargon: Your content should be understandable to someone who doesn't have much knowledge of New Relic's technologies.
-Include links, too, to New Relic docs or other Nerdpacks.
+And include links to New Relic docs or other Nerdpacks.
 >
 > For example:

-nr1-browser-analyzer uses the `PageView` events in New Relic to interrogate and categorize the performance of a web site.
-You can explore the performance of individual pages, and forecast how improving performance impacts KPIs like bounce rate and traffic.
-This analysis is based on moving individual browsing sessions from `Tolerated` and `Frustrated` into `Satisfied` (as defined by the [`apdex`](https://docs.newrelic.com/docs/apm/new-relic-apm/apdex/apdex-measure-user-satisfaction) value for a given New Relic Browser application).
+This application analyzes your cloud environment, and figures out where you're wasting money on excess cloud capacity.
+The application compares the size of your instances to their utilization, and estimates how much you could save by optimizing the size.

 > You should also include at least one screenshot.
 Ensure you remove any sensitive data like NR-only tools, customer data, and sensitive data about our systems (for a full list, see [Docs site security guidelines for images](https://newrelic.jiveon.com/docs/DOC-8362) on Jive).